checht71/AI-Notes/AI Vault/Getting AI Jobs/Advice/Clippings.md

 If you don’t feel adequate on your knowledge to be high performing in the field, you could always self study or choose to get a graduate degree.
 If you want to go to the research side of things then you definitely will need a higher degree."

 "I'm not in industry, but I can tell you that I made pretty much exactly your salary ($76k) as an intern when I was at the Masters level and doing my PhD.
 This was a non-FAANG company.
 I hope that helps to give you some idea."

+### Other Advice:
+>Used to screen resumes for small companies.
+Job "requirements" are more of a wish-list situation.
+Never let some unchecked boxes deter you from applying - you have no idea what the applicant pool is like.
+The biggest boon, especially at small companies, is someone who legitimately cares.

+> Electrical Engineer.
+To you young people… YOU NEED TO CHANGE COMPANIES.
+Whenever you feel like you are 1) taking on new roles without your pay increasing significantly or 2) if you feel ready to take on new roles.
+You will never keep pace with inflation or get ahead at one employer.